c-haisten/iac_appsec_guides/IaC-Security-Lab-Guide.md

 ![Alt text for image](/iac_screenshots/generating-pull-requests-1-v2.png "Optional title")

 2. This resource is a fully managed relational database service for MySQL, PostgreSQL and SQL Server.
-It is recommended to enable SSL but we can see it is not configured in this resource.
+It is recommended to enable SSL but we can see it is not configured in this resource's template.

 **The Suppress and Fix capability requires increased RBAC capabilities and is not available to read-only users**